jplassonde/PT3-Player/readme.md

 [Demo on YouTube](https://www.youtube.com/watch?v=uLp3UKVO3BU)

-I didn't want to spend 150€ on ebay to get a Spectrum 128k and I thought it would be more fun to reverse engineer the tracker file format and build my own touch/graphic engine from scratch.
-Right now it is still barely more than a proof-of-concept and there is a lot of things to rework and features to add.
+I didn't want to spend 150€ on ebay to get a Spectrum 128k and I thought it would be more fun to build my own player and touch/graphic engine from scratch.
+Right now it is still barely more than a  proof-of-concept and there is a lot of work left to do.

 -= Program Overview =-